ad12/ALCV-pipeline/README.md

 **Please put all videos in a single folder**.
 This folder will be the base folder for analysis.

 ## Lens segmentation
-This section describes the pipeline used for both the coarse anterior lens localization (CALL) and finer anterior lens localization (FALL) methods detailed in [Desai and Peng, et. al - TODO](google.com)
+This section describes the pipeline used for both the coarse anterior lens localization (CALL) and finer anterior lens localization (FALL) methods detailed in [Desai, et al. - TODO](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-9-12-6038)

 ### Coarse anterior lens localization (CALL)